 Rescue:Freedom International is a non-profit 501(c)(3) that works to rescue victims of human trafficking, to provide holistic aftercare services, and to prevent the growing travesty of exploitation.
 Created to empower local efforts with international support and expertise, we support a growing network of service providers in eight countries who are familiar with and sensitive to the culture and community within which victims live.
 By mobilizing resources, knowledge, and funding, we work together to restore lives broken by sexual slavery through programs such as night shelters, safe houses, medical clinics, and vocational training.

 “It is not the Injustice that drives us; it is the magnitude of hope.”

 Jeremy Vallerand – President & CEO (Seattle, WA)

-Jeremy met David and Beth Grant in India in 2008.
+Jeremy travelled to India in 2008.
 He was profoundly impacted when his local host drove him through the red light district of Mumbai and then took him to visit a home where rescued women and children received care.
 The contrast between fear and hope, exploitation and freedom, made a lasting impression on him, and he left determined to fight against sexual slavery.
 He has an undergraduate degree in Business from Trinity Western University in British Columbia, Canada and a graduate degree in Diplomacy from Oxford University in the UK.
 Jeremy also worked in Washington DC to coordinate the National Prayer Breakfast, serving as a liaison to the US Congress, the White House, and foreign dignitaries.
 As an entrepreneur and consultant, he has worked with numerous Fortune 100 companies, global NGOs and start-up ventures.
 Jeremy frequently speaks to students, community groups and professionals about humanitarianism, human trafficking, leadership, and the importance of intergenerational relationships.
 He is an avid outdoorsman and the cofounder of Climb for Captives, an initiative that utilizes mountain climbing to combat human trafficking.
 Jeremy lives in Seattle with his wife, Maren, and their three children.

 Del Chittim -Chief Operating Officer – (Seattle, WA)